longkai/essays/articles/2017/hacking-library-network-with-ipv6/README.md

 ```

 ### Testing network availability with IPv4
 Dial a website to test the network availability.
-Take the `qq.com`(Tencent Inc., Chinese largest sns and gaming company) for example,
+Take the `qq.com`(Tencent Inc., Chinese largest SNS and gaming company) for example,

 ```sh
 > curl -v http://qq.com